carangorango/vagueness-games/paper/version_03/reaction-to-reviewers/reaction.md

 ## Main changes

-We have tried to address all of the reviewers comments as well as we could, while keeping an eye on the length of the paper.
+We have tried to address all of the reviewers' comments as well as we could, while keeping an eye on the length of the paper.

 The most important changes are that, as reviewer 1 suggested, we moved the comparison between the RDD and the RMD into the appendix and we shortened the comparison to alternative approaches (saving ca. 1.5 pages).